New to Medicare: How to plan for Medicare

 Stand-alone Medicare Part D Prescription Drug Plan premiums also vary by the plan you choose.
 Enrollment in Part D is optional.
 However, if you think you might need this coverage and as someone who is new to Medicare, it’s important to plan for Medicare Part D coverage as soon as you are eligible, because you may pay a late-enrollment penalty for as long as you are enrolled in Part D if you delay.
 Most people only pay the Part D premium set by their plan; however, if your income is above a certain level, you may also pay an income-related monthly adjustment amount (IRMAA) as well.

 If you enroll in Original Medicare, you are responsible for Part A and Part B deductibles, copayments, and coinsurance amounts, plus the full cost of any non-covered care.
 There is no out-of-pocket maximum for Original Medicare, meaning there is no limit on how much you could spend on health care.
-If you need help with Original Medicare costs, Medicare Supplement insurance plans (also called Medigap) might help you plan for the Medicare expenses you may need to pay out of pocket.
-These Medicare Supplement plans are offered by private insurance companies, and they may pay all or part of your certain Original Medicare costs such as deductibles and coinsurance amounts for covered Medicare services.
+If you need help with Original Medicare costs, Medicare Supplement insurance plans (also called Medigap) might help you with the Medicare expenses you may need to pay out of pocket.
+These Medicare Supplement insurance plans are offered by private insurance companies, and they may pay all or part of your certain Original Medicare costs such as deductibles and coinsurance amounts for covered Medicare services.
 Some may even offer coverage for services not included in your Original Medicare benefits.
-If you are new to Medicare, you can get a Medicare Supplement plan during the Medicare Supplement Open Enrollment Period.
+If you are new to Medicare, you can get a Medicare Supplement insurance plan during the Medicare Supplement Open Enrollment Period.
 This period lasts for six months and automatically starts in the month you’re both 65 and enrolled in Medicare Part B.

 Depending on the plan, Medicare Supplement coverage could include Part A coinsurance and hospital costs, Part B coinsurance, Part A hospice care coinsurance, skilled nursing facility care coinsurance, the Part A deductible, and more.